christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.5.2 =
+* Fixed: Subtitles can now be 255 characters
+* Fixed: Compatible with earlier versions of PHP
+* Fixed: translations added for book grid headings for genre, series, tags, etc.
+* Updated: changed book grid headings for genre, series, tags, etc. for easier translation

 = 3.5.1 =
 * Fixed: translations not loading